 What will happen when the failsafe triggers?¶

-And EKF/DCM error will be written to the dataflash logs
+An EKF failsafe error will be written to the dataflash logs

-The DCM and EKF check and failsafe can be disabled by setting the DCM_CHECK_THRESH or EKF_CHECK_THRESH to “0” through the Mission Planner’s Config/Tuning >> Full Parameter List.
-Alternatively it can be made less sensitive by increasing this parameter from 0.8 to 0.9 or 1.0.
-The downside of increasing this parameter’s value is that during a flyaway caused by a bad compass or GPS glitching, the vehicle will fly further away before the vehicle is automatically switched to LAND mode
+Increase FS_EKF_THRESH to values between 0.8 and 1.0 to reduce the chance of an EKF failsafe.
+The downside of increasing this parameter value is that during a flyaway caused by a bad compass or GPS glitch, the vehicle will fly further away before the vehicle is automatically switched to LAND mode